-- 1. The Planning Board shall consist of five members appointed by the Selectmen.
-One of the four members shall be a Selectman, designated by the Board of Selectmen as an ex-officio member with power to vote. - 2.
-Selection, qualification, term, removal of members, and filling of vacancies shall conform to RSA 673. - 3.
+- 1. The Planning Board shall consist of five (5) members appointed by the Board of Selectmen.
+One (1) of the four (4) members shall be a member of the SelectBoard, designated by the Board of Selectmen as an ex-officio member with the power to vote.
+The remaining four (4) shall be elected on a staggered basis according to the provision of RSA 673:2ii(b)(2). - 2.
+Selection, qualification, term, removal of members, and filling of vacancies shall conform to RSA 673:1. - 3.
 Alternate members may serve on the Planning Board as authorized by RSA 673:6 and participate as non-voting members. - 4.
-Up to three alternate members may be appointed, as provided for by the local legislative body, and should attend all meetings to familiarize themselves with the workings of the board to stand ready to serve whenever a regular member of the board is unable to fulfill his/her responsibilities. - 5.
-At planning board meetings, alternates who are not activated to fill the seat of an absent or recused member or who have not been appointed by the chair to temporarily fill the unexpired term of a vacancy may participate with the board in a limited capacity.
-During a public hearing, alternates may sit at the table with the regular members and may view documents, listen to testimony, and actively participate and interact with other board members, the applicant, abutters and the public.
-Upon the close of the public hearing, alternates must remove themselves from the table and sit with other members of the public unless they are sitting in place of another member.
-During work sessions or portions of meetings that do not include a public hearing, alternates may fully participate, exclusive of any motions or votes that may be made.
-At all times, the chair shall fully inform the public of the status of any alternate present and identify the members who shall be voting on the application. - 6.
-Members must reside in the community and are expected to attend each meeting of the board to exercise their duties and responsibilities.
+Up to three (3) alternate members may be appointed, as provided for by the local legislative body, and should attend all meetings to familiarize themselves with the workings of the board to stand ready to serve whenever a regular member of the board is unable to fulfill his/her responsibilities. - 5.
+At Planning Board meetings, alternates who are not activated to fill the seat of an absent or recused member, or who have not been appointed by the chairman to temporarily fill the unexpired term of a vacancy, may participate with the board in a limited capacity.
+During a public hearing, alternates may sit at the table with the regular members and may view documents, listen to testimony and actively participate and interact with other board members, the applicant, abutters, and the public.
+During work sessions or portions of meetings that do not include a public hearing, alternates may fully participate exclusive of any motions or votes that may be made.
+The chairman shall, at all times, fully inform the public of the status of any alternate present and identify the members who shall be voting on the application. - 6.
+Members must reside in the community and are expected to attend each meeting of the board to exercise their duties and responsibility.
 Any member unable to attend a meeting shall notify the chairman as soon as possible.
-Members, including the chairman and all officers, shall participate in the decision-making process and vote to approve or disapprove all motions under consideration. - 7.
-Each newly elected or appointed (including re-elected or re-appointed) member shall be sworn in and take an oath of office as required by RSA 42:1. - 8.
-The Secretary shall forward to the municipal clerk for recording the appointment/election and expiration dates of the terms of each member of the Board.
+Members, including the chairman and all officers, shall participate in the decision-making process and vote to approve or disapprove all motions under consideration.

+- 7. Each newly-elected or appointed member, including re-elected or re-appointed, shall be sworn in and swear an oath of office as required by RSA 42:1. - 8.
+The secretary or designee shall forward the appointment/election and expiration dates of the terms of each member of the board to the municipal clerk for recording.